The Health Effects Institute

 should have two to six years of research experience after obtaining the

-highest degree and must be in an entry-level position at an academic institution
+highest degree and must be at the Assistant Professor level or equivalent at an academic or research institution.

 Evidence that the candidate's institution is prepared to make a tangible